pygame/pygame/docs/reST/tut/DisplayModes.rst

 "real" display mode.
 The best bet is to always let *pygame* choose the best bit depth, and convert all your graphic resources to that format when they are loaded.
-You let *pygame* choose it's bit depth by calling :func:`set_mode() <pygame.display.set_mode>` with no depth argument or a depth of 0, or you can call
+You let *pygame* choose its bit depth by calling :func:`set_mode() <pygame.display.set_mode>` with no depth argument or a depth of 0, or you can call